jrsousa2/Python-scripts-for-iTunes-WMP/README.md

 I just started on GitHub, eventually I plan to share my Python scripts to help you manage your iTunes music library.

-<br>11/03/2023 Edit: I've just shared some of the various python codes that I use to manage my music collection (with
+<br>11/03/2023 Edit: I've just shared some of the python codes that I use to manage my music collection (with
 roughly 64,000 mp3 files) in both <b>iTunes and Windows Media Player</b>.

 <br>The main code Call_Save_to_Excel.py can be run from VS Code (or any other suitable python compiler/editor) and will